metonym/template-typescript-parcel-react/README.md

 ### `yarn build`

 Builds the project for production.
-The build directory is `dist`; types will be written to `dist/index.d.ts`.
-Customize the build directory in the `outDir` configuration option in the [tsconfig.json](tsconfig.json).

 ### `yarn test`